-If you look in the texts where the Buddha talks about the past, some of them go back many aeons, many cycles of the universe, describing how this happened, how that happened, where this came from, where that came from: long stories about past lives or cycles of lives.
-But these texts all end up by pointing to the basic principle that has shaped these things and is going to shape the future: the principle of kamma.
+If you look in the texts where the Buddha talks about the past, some of them go back many eons, many cycles of the universe, describing how this happened, how that happened, where this came from, where that came from: long stories about past lives or cycles of lives.
+But these texts all end up by pointing out the basic principle that shapes these things and is going to shape the future: the principle of kamma.
 And where's kamma being made?
 Right here, right now.

 So focus right here.
 The same with all the cosmologies.
 When the Buddha describes the levels of being, the discussion comes down to where these levels of being come from.
 They come from the mind, from what the mind is doing in the present.
 Right here, right now.

-Whatever the narratives are, when you tell them skillfully they bring you back to the present moment.
-So learn how to be a good storyteller, telling yourself the right stories, stories that will bring you into the present with a sense of confidence in your own abilities, with a sense of wellbeing, a sense of the importance of stilling the mind.
-No matter what the stories are-no matter what other people have done, no matter what you've done-there's a way of looking at them that can put the mind at rest.
-To try to find that way: This is what all the teachings on kamma, all the teachings on the sublime attitudes, are about.
-You weave new stories in the mind, stories in which you have a change of heart, new stories that come together right here, enabling you to stay right here with a sense of wellbeing, clarity, concentration, mindfulness, and discernment.
+Whatever the narratives are, when you tell them skillfully, they bring you back to the present moment.
+Try to learn how to be a good storyteller, telling yourself the right stories, stories that will bring you into the present with a sense of confidence in your own abilities, a sense of confidence in the practice, with a sense of well-being.
+No matter what the stories are out there, no matter what people have done, no matter what you've done, there's a way of looking at them that can put the mind at rest.
+To try to find that way.
+This is what all the teaching on kamma, all the teachings on the sublime attitudes are about: to weave new stories in the mind, stories in which you have a change of heart, new stories that come together right here, enabling you to stay right here with a sense of well-being, clarity, concentration, mindfulness, and discernment.
 Without anything tugging you back into the past, pulling you into the future, you're able to just be right here, right now, aware right here, right now, healing the mind right here, right now.

-That's how you use the mind's storytelling ability to bring it to a point where it can just stop telling stories and look at what you've got.
-Learn to be skillful with what you've got right here, right now.
+That's how you use the mind's storytelling ability to bring it to a point where it can stop telling stories and look at what you've got, learning to be skillful with what you've got right here, right now.

 That's what the Buddha's teachings all come down to, this principle of skillfulness.
-How skillfully can you relate to the different things going on in your mind, for your own wellbeing, for the wellbeing of others around you?
-Meditation doesn't mean that you're cutting off any mental faculties.
+How skillfully can you relate to the different things going on in your mind, for your own well-being, for the well-being of others around you?
+It's not that you're cutting off any mental faculties.
 The mind has to tell stories.
-Even arahants can tell stories, can reflect on the past and plan for the future.
+Even arahants can tell stories.
+They can reflect on the past and plan for the future.
 They've simply learned to do it in a way that doesn't cause any suffering.
 And it's not just from their bringing the mind into the present moment.
-It also comes from reflecting on things in a certain way, using the Buddha's teachings as proper tools to weave skillful narratives.
+It also comes from reflecting on things in the right way, using the Buddha's teachings as tools.

 Let all the ways that the mind relates to itself in terms of past, future, narratives, stories, worldviews, cosmologies-all your views-become skillful.
 Let them no longer be a cause for suffering.

-Think of the practice as an all-around way of training the mind.
-You're not here just to get very skillful at noting or at being with the breath.
-You want the mind to become very skillful in all its activities.
+Think of the practice as an all-around way of training the mind, not just getting very skillful in noting or getting very skillful in being with the breath, but very skillful in all that it does.
 Ajaan Fuang once said to me, when I went back to reordain, that being a meditator requires being skillful in everything, not just sitting here with your eyes closed.